AkyunaAkish/bcryptWarmup/README.md

 }
 ```

-* Then you'll need to modify the router.get('/home') route to use the middleware function:
+* Then you'll need to modify the router.get('/home') route in routes/index.js to use the middleware function by adding the name of the authorizedUser function as the second argument to router.get('/home'):

 ```
 router.get('/home', authorizedUser ,function(req,res,next){